Bio-Tech Industry Careers

 - Great Minds in STEM (GMiS) – GMiS “is a non-profit organization that focuses on STEM educational awareness programs for students from kindergarten to career.”
 Formerly known as the Hispanic Engineer National Achievement Awards Conference (HENAAC)

-Women, Minorities, and Persons with Disabilities
+Women, Minorities, and Persons with Disabilities – Support

-- National Center for Science and Engineering Statistics (NCSES) – Search data information on education and employment on Women, Minorities, and Persons with Disabilities in Science and Engineering
+- National Center for Science and Engineering Statistics (NCSES) – Search data information on education and employment on Women, Minorities, and Persons with Disabilities in Science and Engineering.

-Video: Great Women in Biotechnology
+Great Women and Minorities in Biosciences

-- Role of Women In Biotechnology – Short descriptions of some of the most accomplished women in Biotechnology by BQ Research and Development.
+- Video: Role of Women In Biotechnology – Short descriptions of some of the most accomplished women in Biotechnology by BQ Research and Development.
 Length: 2:30 mins.

 Entrepreneurship – General Resources